tsender/AutomaticSceneGeneration/README.md

 - `Static Mesh Component`: This is where you provide the static mesh component for the actor.
 - `Traversable Height Threshold`: If the actor is less than this height, then it will be considered traversable and the vehicle mesh will not collide with it (i.e,, they will "pass through" each other).
 This height is also used by the traversability segmenation camera.
 - `Always Traversable`: Indicates if the actor will always be traversable.
 If so, then the vehicle mesh will never collide with this mesh.
-- `Semantic Segmentation Color `: The color these ibjectswill apear in semantic segmentation images.
+- `Semantic Segmentation Color `: The color these objects will appear in semantic segmentation images.

 ### Sensors